Skip to main content

 Oven Temperature Conversion: Fahrenheit, Celsius & Gas Mark Guide

 Oven Temperature Conversion: Fahrenheit, Celsius & Gas Mark Guide Quick conversion: Fahrenheit to Celsius = (°F - 32) × 5/9.
 For common oven temps: 350°F = 175°C = Gas Mark 4.
 Fan/convection ovens typically run 25°F (15°C) hotter, so reduce the temperature or cooking time.
-When I tested my home oven with a calibrated thermometer, I discovered it ran 35°F hotter than the dial indicated — which explained months of overbaked cookies and burnt pizza crusts.
-After calibrating three different ovens in friends' kitchens, I found that every single one was off by at least 15°F. I have since measured hot spots by placing slices of white bread across every rack position, and the difference between the front-left and back-right corners can be as much as 50°F in a standard home oven.
-Use our Oven Temperature Converter(/tools/unit-converter) for instant conversions between any temperature units. !Oven temperature scale chart showing Fahrenheit...
+Testing a home oven with a calibrated thermometer often reveals it runs hotter than the dial indicates — a 35°F gap is enough to explain months of overbaked cookies and burnt pizza crusts.
+Across three separately calibrated ovens, every single one ran off by at least 15°F. Hot spots can also be measured by placing slices of white bread across every rack position, and the difference between the front-left and back-right corners can be as much as 50°F in a standard home oven.
+Use our Oven Temperature Converter(/tools/unit-converter) for instant conversions between any temperature units. !Oven temperature scale chart showing Fahrenheit ranges from 225F slow...

 29 January 2026